 The response payload that comes back from the device is 0x53656E...6365 along with the SW1/SW2 status of 0x9000 indicating successful execution of the command.

-If you examine the response payload (0x53656E...6365) you’ll see that it represents the string: “Send to other device” which is the text that the application on the BlackBerry device sent in response to our command.
+If you examine the response payload (0x53656E...6365) you’ll see that it represents the string: “Send to other device” which is the text that the application on the BlackBerry device sent in response to our command (unless you changed this value via the application’s “Set Response Text” menu item).

 So, what we’ve done is verify that the BlackBerry device is, in fact, correctly emulating a virtual target and responding as expected to APDUs that are sent to it.